-Dr. Maria Fernanda Escallón is a socio-cultural anthropologist and archaeologist interested in cultural heritage, race, diversity politics, ethnicity, and inequality in Latin America.
-Prior to joining the department, she was a 2015-2016 Dissertation Fellow in the Department of Black Studies at the University of California Santa Barbara.
-Her work examines the consequences of cultural heritage declarations and draws attention to the political and economic marginalization of minority groups that occurs as a result of recognition.
+I am a socio-cultural anthropologist and archaeologist interested in cultural heritage, race, diversity politics, ethnicity, and inequality in Latin America.
+Prior to joining the Anthropology Department at the University of Oregon, I was a 2015-2016 Dissertation Fellow in the Department of Black Studies at the University of California Santa Barbara.
+My work examines the consequences of cultural heritage declarations and draws attention to the political and economic marginalization of minority groups that occurs as a result of recognition.

 Based on multi-sited ethnographic research in Colombia, my current book project examines the consequences of cultural public policy on marginalized communities and minority groups.
 Specifically, my research traces how the declaration of cultural practices of Afro-Latino communities as “heritage of humanity” may further marginalize already vulnerable community members and leave structural racial inequities intact.
 I am particularly interested in understanding how and why certain multicultural policies that are ostensibly inclusive, can end up replicating, rather than dismantling, inequality and segregation across Latin America.